Moving to Brazil

 Travel if moving to Brazil

 Almost all expats living in Brazil find it best to have a car.
-That said, Brazil’s road system is at best inadequate and often treacherous, with as many as 40,000 road fatalities in Brazil each year.
+That said, Brazil’s road system is at best inadequate.
+It is often treacherous, with as many as 40,000 road fatalities in Brazil each year.

-Public transport is often outdated and overcrowded, with buses being the most common way of getting around the cities.
-All cities have large taxi fleets, which run on meters and are not expensive, although you should beware being overcharged in unfamiliar places.
+Public transport is often outdated and overcrowded.
+Buses being the most common way of getting around the cities.
+All cities have large taxi fleets, which run on meters and are not expensive.

 Currency Conversion If Moving To Brazil

-The Brazilian currency is the Real (BRL), which is divided into 100 centavos.
+The Brazilian currency is the Real (BRL).
 There are many coins, which range from one centavo through to one real.

 Simply call us on Tel: 01494-857672 or follow the link to see what additional monies you will receive compared to using your high street bank and to set up a free account. https://www.whiteandcompany.co.uk/foreign-exchange/